 Another foodie truck fast becoming a destination in itself is Chad Byrne’s Hungry Donkey in Killarney.
 He’s doing magical things with lamb (ask about “the umami bomb”).

-In Emyvale, Monaghan, steer towards the Duck Truck, where Silver Hill Duck are doing delectable duck burgers and ‘quackos’ by their farm shop, or break up a tour of Lough Ree and Ireland’s Hidden Heartlands with a breather at JBG’s Coffee Garden, a new all-day outdoors area at the Villager Pub in Glasson.
+In Emyvale, Monaghan, steer towards the Duck Truck, where Silver Hill Duck are doing delectable duck burgers and ‘quackos’ by their farm shop, or break up a tour of Lough Ree and Ireland’s Hidden Heartlands with a breather at JBG’s Pizza Garden, an all-day outdoors area at the Villager Pub in Glasson.
 From Glenown Farm ice cream to croissants crammed with crab mayo and pickled cucumber, it’s bringing a whole new wow-factor to Westmeath.

 Top tip: Popular beauty spots are likely to be crowded this summer.
 Plan ahead, go off-peak or off-radar where possible, and call ahead to make sure your planned stop is open (or better still, taking orders in advance).

 Picnics are like painting – deceptively simple, but hard to do well (unless you’re plugging for a classic crisp sandwich, of course).
-With great Irish parks and gardens open again for your blankets and baskets, not to mention spots like Wexford’s Hook Head Lighthouse, this is the year to take it up a notch and have fun, exploring cracking Irish ingredients along the way.
+With great Irish parks and gardens to set the scene, not to mention spots like Wexford’s Hook Head Lighthouse, take it up a notch and have fun with your food, exploring cracking Irish ingredients along the way.

 First, some basics.
 Have you far to walk?
 If so, swap the fancy basket for a backpack.
 Load up on resealable containers to keep food fresh, and pack ingredients separately where you can – assembling on site is better than biting into soggy sambos where banana or tomato have turned the bread to tissue paper.